There’s a Holiday for That: Wacky Holidays to Celebrate Every Day of the Year

-The calendar my mom makes for me hangs in my office at work and it’s filled with pictures of my children so by all unbiased accounts, it’s adorable.
-There is also space on Shutterfly calendars to include pictures on important dates (birthday, anniversaries, holidays, random Tuesdays to make the gift receiver panic for a moment thinking she forgot someone’s birthday, etc.).
-Merm puts family birthdays on my calendar, but also includes tons of random holidays because she’s awesome like that.
-Some of my personal favs:
+The calendar my mom makes for me hangs in my office at work and it’s filled with pictures of my children.
+By all unbiased accounts, it’s adorable.
+There is also space on Shutterfly calendars to include pictures on important dates (birthday, anniversaries, holidays).
+How convenient!

 Festival of Sleep Day (Jan 3)